dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 ### Deserialize from UTF-8

-To deserialize from UTF-8, call a <xref:System.Text.Json.JsonSerializer.Deserialize%2A?displayProperty=nameWithType> overload that takes a `Utf8JsonReader` or a `ReadOnlySpan<byte>`, as shown in the following examples.
+To deserialize from UTF-8, call a <xref:System.Text.Json.JsonSerializer.Deserialize%2A?displayProperty=nameWithType> overload that takes a `ReadOnlySpan<byte>` or a `Utf8JsonReader`, as shown in the following examples.
 The examples assume the JSON is in a byte array named jsonUtf8Bytes.

 :::code language="csharp" source="snippets/system-text-json-how-to/csharp/RoundtripToUtf8.cs" id="Deserialize1":::